keratin/authn-js/README.md

 Run tests with `gulp test`.

+You can also load and run tests in a browser, but you'll need to serve them on a domain (not `file:///`) so that cookies function properly.
+The quickest method is `python -m SimpleHTTPServer`, then opening `localhost:8000/test/runner.html` in your browser.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/keratin/authn-js.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.